 A Ring-terzanelle is a variation on the Terzanelle.
 Terzanelles were invented by poet Lewis Turco in the 1960s, and I discovered that form around 2007.
-I wrote several conventional Terzanelles, but found myself wanting to shape the form into something more my own, and more suited to my preference for narrative poetry.
+I wrote several conventional Terzanelles, but found myself wanting to shape the form into something more my own, more reflective of my tastes and my love of symmetry and structure.

 Like the Terzanelle, a ring-terzanelle consists of a series of tercets where the middle line of each tercet is repeated as the last line of the next.
 Unlike the Terzanelle, it is of unbounded length.